Brendan Meyer

 Brendan Meyer (born October 2, 1994) is a Canadian actor.

+Career

-He is best known for his role as Adam Young in Mr. Young and Nelson Ort on the television show Dinosapien.
+He is best known for his roles as Adam Young in Mr. Young and as Nelson Ort on the television show Dinosapien.
 In 2016, he appeared in the Netflix series The OA.
 He is also known for his portrayal of Eric/Dunbar Rakes in the web series T@gged.